Exploiting Playbacks in Unsupervised Domain Adaptation for 3D Object Detection: Introduction

+Formally, this challenge is a problem in \emph{unsupervised domain adaptation (UDA)}~\cite{gong2012geodesic}: the detector, having been previously trained on labeled data from a \emph{source} domain, must now adapt to a \emph{target} domain where only unlabeled data are available.
+While the UDA problem is easily cast with training and testing datasets in different locations (Germany vs USA, urban vs rural, etc.), similar problems exist in many self-driving car scenarios.
+For example, consider the common case of car owners who drive many of the same routes (\eg, commuting), and leave their cars parked (\eg, at night) for extended periods of time.
+This raises an intriguing possibility: the car can collect sensor data on these trips, and then retrain itself autonomously \emph{offline} to adapt to this new environment, to improve subsequent \emph{online} driving.

-In this paper, we present a novel and effective approach for unsupervised domain adaptation (UDA) of 3D detectors that addresses this challenge.
-Our key insight is two-fold.
-One, our data is not simply a bag of independent frames, but a \emph{video} of the same scene over time.
-Two, the \emph{dynamics} of our objects of interest (\ie, cars) can be modeled effectively.
-This allows us to take confident detections of nearby objects, estimate their states (\eg, locations, sizes and speeds), and then \emph{extrapolate} them forward and backward in time, when they were missed by the detector.
-We show that these extrapolations allow us to correctly and precisely detect difficult (typically distant) objects that are easily missed in new environments.
-For example, an oncoming car may be detected too late, only when it is close enough.
-The \emph{playback} allows us to go back in time and annotate its position in frames where it was previously missed.
-Although this process cannot be performed in real time (since it uses future information), we use it to generate a new training set with pseudo-labels for the target environment.
-We then adapt the detector to the target domain through fine-tuning on this newly created dataset.
-The few, but likely accurate labels allow the detector to generalize to more settings in this environment (\eg, picking up what distant cars or typical background scenes look like).
-We call our approach \emph{dreaming}, as the car learns by replaying past driving sequences backwards and forwards while it is parked.
+In this paper, we present a novel approach for UDA of 3D detectors for self-driving cars.
+Our approach uniquely uses two key insights.
+First, data collected over time via a \emph{video} is not simply a bag of independent frames.
+Second, the \emph{dynamics} of our objects of interest (\ie, cars) can be modeled effectively.
+We propose to use time correlations between frames and object physics to enable more accurate and efficient solutions to the UDA problem {\em offline}.
+More specifically, our approach takes the `confident' detections of nearby objects, estimates their states (\eg, locations, sizes and speeds), and then \emph{extrapolates} the tracks forward and backward in time, discovering challenging cases when the detector made mistakes (\eg missed detections due to occlusions, detections at far ranges, etc.) The \emph{playback} of the data allows us to go back in time and annotate labels in frames which were previously missed.
+Although this process cannot be performed in real time (since it uses future information), we can use it \emph{offline} to generate a new training set with pseudo-labels for the target environment.
+We can then adapt the detector to the target domain using this newly created dataset, thus allowing the detector to generalize to more scenarios.
+We call our approach \emph{dreaming}, as the car learns by replaying past driving sequences backwards and forwards, potentially while it is parked overnight.